O957/O957/decisions/uv.md

 ```

 * Run `uv lock`.
-* Add the following to the `.pre-commit-config.yaml` file, if there is one:
+* Add the following to the `.pre-commit-config.yaml` file, if there is one and if not already present:

 ```yaml
 -   repo: https://github.com/astral-sh/uv-pre-commit